 Same-sex dispersal wolves will show little interest but are not overtly hostile.

 Rival Pack Wolves: It is also possible to woo a mate from a rival pack, but can take time to find a pack wolf who is interested in leaving their family to join up with you.
 Generally, rival wolves are quite hostile.
+If you run into a rival wolf from another pack that may be interested in partnering, they will have a courtship heart above their head and will behave in a friendly manner.
+Caution: they may be accompanied by hostile pack mates.

 Personality: Some will be bold, ready to dash into a hunt or a fight without hesitation.
 Others will be cautious, holding back until they feel more confident about their odds.
 Some will be energetic, moving about constantly, while others will be rather lazy.
 And some will be quite social, quick to initiate or respond to social actions and emotes.
 Others will be loners, keeping to themselves.